imamatory/react-native-markdown/README.md

 # react-native-markdown

 A component for rendering Markdown in React Native.
-Pull requests welcome.
+Works well with `react-native@0.44.0`

 ## Known issues